Euclideon/vaultclient/docs/Vault-Client-Quick-Start.md

 ![](./images/aerometrex.jpeg "AEROMetrex logo")

-Thank you to AEROmetrex for supplying the Goss Bluff sample model.
+Thank you to AEROmetrex for supplying the Gosse Bluff sample model.

 AEROmetrex provides aerial mapping services and products to our clients by exploiting both existing and emerging air and ground imaging technologies.